Farm Jobs South Australia

 Adelaide

 The biggest city in South Australia, Adelaide is counted as a rural postcode on the government website.
 This means you can do things like construction work here and it will count towards your 88 days.
-These is perfect for those who don’t want to leave the city life behind but still want to complete their days.
+This is perfect for those who don’t want to leave the city life behind but still want to complete their days.

 Pinnaroo